The Best Chocolate Chip Cookie in Every State

 MISSISSIPPI: Abe's Grill in Corinth

-While it's easy to fill up on comfort food at this quirky family-run diner, Yelpers strongly advise saving room for the enormous chocolate chip cookies, which are baked fresh daily (or at least taking one to-go for later).
-Apparently, they pair nicely with a mason jar full of Abe's Southern sweet tea.
+While it's easy to fill up on comfort food from this quirky family-run diner, Yelpers strongly advise saving room for the enormous chocolate chip cookies, which are baked fresh daily.
+They pair nicely with a mason jar full of Abe's Southern sweet tea.

 MISSOURI: The Russell in Kansas City

 This popular fast-casual lunch spot doesn't just serve up stellar salads and sandwiches—Yelpers say the "out of this world" chocolate chip cookies hit the spot.
 The secret?
 They're made with olive oil instead of butter, which gives them an especially rich, nutty flavor.